-I get my seeds from Botanical Interests and I have no trouble in getting them to grow.
+I get my seeds from Botanical Interests or Renees Seeds and I have no trouble in getting them to grow.
 I begin by soaking the seeds in warm water overnight, I don’t bother with nicking the seeds, the soaking seems to do the job just fine.

 Many of these reseed themselves vigorously and come up in droves, Grandpa Ott seems to like it here and is abundant in my Secret Garden.